et-ear-trainer/web/content/en/index.md

 - Intervals
 - Resolution game: technique for the improvement of downward interval singing or playing
 - Bass imitation exercises: double bass notes and root notes of various chords are to be reproduced vocally or on an instrument, a central skill that is often underdeveloped
-- Tensions imitation exercises: Re-sing or replay chord tensions of a given chord (#9, b13 for example, new in version 1.02)
+- Tensions imitation exercises: Re-sing or replay chord tensions of a given chord (#9, b13 for example)
 - Scales sandbox: imitation practice in tonal spaces from over 40 different scales
 - Tonal memory game
 <br><br>